Wiki · Individual Player · Last reviewed June 15, 2026

 Superalignment

 In July 2023, OpenAI announced a Superalignment team co-led by Sutskever and Jan Leike.
-The stated aim was to solve the problem of aligning AI systems much smarter than humans within four years, with OpenAI dedicating a substantial share of secured compute to the effort.
+The stated aim was to make scientific and technical progress on steering and controlling AI systems much smarter than humans, with OpenAI saying it would dedicate 20 percent of secured compute to the effort over four years.

 Superalignment matters because it names a specific failure of ordinary oversight: humans may not be able to reliably supervise systems more capable than themselves.
 It also marks a public shift from ordinary safety practice toward the problem of controlling or evaluating systems whose capabilities exceed the evaluators.